FlorianBEME/FlorianBEME/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 💡 &nbsp;I like to explore new technologies and develop software solutions.\
-🎓 &nbsp;I'm currently studying Php and bash.\
+🎓 &nbsp;I'm currently discover Next JS.\
-✉️ &nbsp;You can shoot me an email at florianbme@gmail.com!
+✉️ &nbsp;You can shoot me an email at bemeflorian@gmail.com!
 I'll try to respond as soon as I can.\

 ### 🛠 &nbsp;Tech Stack